bosonprotocol/contracts/README.md

 #### Special deployments

+The following instructions assume you have started a hardhat node (forked or not) using the local node instructions above.
 Calling `npx hardhat deploy` will deploy the protocol contracts.
 Beside that we provide addtional utility script for the following deployment cases:

 - Deploy all protocol contracts and ERC1155NonTransferable (equivalent to v1.0 deployment script)